 Why not give gifts that give back this year?

 Really, it’s a simple and yet powerful shift.
 Consciously spend the money you’re going to spend on gifts on items that are not only awesome, but are also hand-made, fair trade, and that have a greater impact too.

-My sister inspired me about this recently when she sent me her blog post about the non-profit Mayan Hands, and asked what I wanted for Christmas from their site.
+My sister inspired me about this recently when she sent me a link to Mayan Hands and asked what I wanted for Christmas from their site.

 I loved the idea!

 Not only do they have beautiful handmade products, but it's for a wonderful cause too!

 I’ve not always prioritized giving gifts through the lens of having an impact… And I’ve certainly done my fair share of last minute shopping on Amazon.
 But I’m inspired to give much more consciously now, and now that I’ve been diving into and researching options...

 I’m excited to share what I’ve learned with you!